abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

 ..  only:: draft

     To start the local search, we need a first *feasible* solution.
 You can either give a starting solution or you can ask the CP solver to find one for you.

+    XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+    the initial solution being the first solution found by the DecisionBuilder

-Corresponding to these two options, there are two factories methods:
+    Corresponding to these two options,
+    there are two factories methods:

     ..  code-block:: c++